RickyNJ/Dump.go/README.md

 </pre>
 # Dump.go

-## Introcuction
+## Introduction
 Dump.go is a library written in pure Go and is the easiest way of writing struct instance into a file. <br>
 It is built on the idea of a "Bin", an object instantiated by linking it to a struct.
+The bin object has a single Toss method which can be used to write single or multiple instances of the struct into a file.
+Currently dump.go supports the following file types:
+- csv
+- Microsoft Excel (xlsx, xlam, xlsm, xltm, xltx)
+- json

 ## Basic Usage

 ### Installation

 ### Initialize bin
-Initialize a bin with the
+Initialize a bin with the NewBin(filename string, struct Struct) function.
+Using an unsupported filetype will result in an error.
+> [!WARNING]
+> Data in the struct when calling NewBin will not be written into the file, instead call NewBin using an empty struct and Toss the struct instance afterwards.
 ```
 type Person struct {
   Name string